 At its peak of operation, Norman's Cay could offload 300 kilos of cocaine PER DAY.
 Carlos Lehder's operation would eventually generate billions of dollars per year in revenue.
 Lehder himself would grow to have a personal fortune just shy of $3 billion.

-Meanwhile, working with other sources, and going to directly to Pablo Escobar, George Jung continued to make millions of dollars each month as a transport middle-man.
+Meanwhile, working with other sources, and going directly to Pablo Escobar, George Jung continued to make millions of dollars each month as a transport middle-man.
 He knew he was in way over his head, but the money, the women, and his own rampant cocaine addiction caused him to ignore things like the amount of guns he saw everywhere, the executions that had become commonplace right before his eyes, and the ever-present fear that had become a constant part of his life.
 He started out hiding his money in various homes, but as his wealth grew, it became necessary to put it in a bank.
 He opened an account in Panama.
 By the mid 1980s, that account held nearly $100 million (roughly $240 million after adjusting for inflation).

 George's run of success continued until the late 80s, when he was arrested in his home.
 He'd long been on the DEA's radar, and they simply got tired of waiting.
 They busted into his house one night and and were disappointed to find that he actually only had a few kilos in the house.
-Plenty for an arrest.
+Plenty for an arrest, though.
 George soon skipped bail and went on the run.
 But the lure of fast money and the adrenaline rush that came with outsmarting the authorities, quickly lured him back to smuggling.
 In 1994, he resurrected his old business, reaching out to one of the pilots he'd worked with running marijuana in the 60s.
 Unfortunately, his old pilot now worked for the DEA.
 He got all the information from Jung, flew the route, then delivered both the cocaine and Jung to the authorities.
 This time, George Jung didn't have 600 pounds of marijuana in a mobile home.
 This time, George had 1,754 pounds of cocaine in a stolen plane.
 He was sentenced to 60 years in jail.
 While he was serving his sentence at a correctional facility in Texas, Carlos Lehder was also arrested.
 George Jung testified against him, receiving a reduced sentence in exchange for his information about Carlos' activities.

 The story of George Jung's rise to power, and his massive fall, has been chronicled over and over again.
 He's been interviewed many, many times, and interestingly, he says that he had no idea how much impact the cocaine trade would come to have, and how devastating it would become.
 Due to its expense, cocaine was viewed as an upper-class drug.
 If you used drugs in the ghetto, you got locked up.
 If you used drugs in a boardroom or at a corporate party, you were just being cool, and the most you'd get was a slap on the wrist.
 No one had any concept of how violent, pervasive, and destructive cocaine use would become.